The

 14.

-The absolutely breathtaking scenery at Yellowstone really moved me to take a large number of
+The absolutely breathtaking scenery at Yellowstone really moved me to take a large

-photographs of everything in sight at all times of the day.
-After a while, I was beginning to think I was
+number of photographs of everything in sight at all times of the day.
+After a while,

-on a tour.
-Although most of the images taken will be a good remembrances of where I was, few of
+I was beginning to think I was on a tour.
+Although most of the images taken will be a

-the final images will impart the same excitement experienced during the visit.
-This is why viewing a
+good remembrances of where I was, few of the final images will impart the same excitement experienced during the visit.
+This is why viewing a bunch of proofs after a photo shoot

-bunch of proofs after a photo shoot can often be a slight let down.
+can often be a slight let down.

-To illustrate the point above, the valleys of Yellowstone are absolutely breathtaking but my images of the valleys simply don't impart the same excitement.
-However, by including some grass covered with icicles, I was
+my images of the valleys simply don't impart the same excitement.
+However, by including

-able to enhance the photograph of Hayden Valley.
+some grass covered with icicles, I was able to enhance the photograph of Hayden Valley.

 15.

-This little guy was resting during the middle of the day when a Magpie jumped on his back and started
+This little guy was resting during the middle of the day when a Magpie jumped on his

-feeding on insects in his fur.
-The baby didn't seem to care except when the Magpie dug a little too deep.
+back and started feeding on insects in his fur.
+The baby didn't seem to care except

-The baby would raise his head and look directly into the eyes of the Magpie.
-The Magpie would look back,
+into the eyes of the Magpie.
+The Magpie would look back, make a noise and continue

 This incident occurred over a period of about 10 minutes.
-Unfortunately, the baby elk was resting against a
+Unfortunately, the baby elk

-wall of a building in Mammoth Hot Springs which also made proper exposure more difficult.
-There was a
+was resting against a wall of a building in Mammoth Hot Springs which also made

-faucet directly behind the baby elk but was blocked from view when the baby raised his head.
-Also, due
+was blocked from view when the baby raised his head.
+Also, due to lack of contrast

-to lack of contrast between the baby elk's fur and the color of the feathers on the Magpie's head, the
+between the baby elk's fur and the color of the feathers on the Magpie's head, the Magpie's head had to photographed against the wall to achieve proper separation.

 Mammoth